 Directors Who Change Their Present Job Responsibility

 In the event of a material change in a director’s qualifications or status, such as a change in employment, he or she is required to offer to resign from the Board.
-The Nominating and Corporate Governance Committee will then review the desirability of the director’s continued service and make a recommendation to the Board as to whether or not to accept the offer of resignation, which shall become effective only upon acceptance by the Board.
+The Nominating, Governance and Corporate Responsibility Committee will then review the desirability of the director’s continued service and make a recommendation to the Board as to whether or not to accept the offer of resignation, which shall become effective only upon acceptance by the Board.

 The Board does not believe it should establish term limits.
 While term limits can help ensure that there are fresh ideas and viewpoints available to the Board, they result in losing the contribution of directors who have developed, over a period of time, valuable insight into the Company and its operations and, therefore, provide an increasing contribution to the Board as a whole.

-No director may stand for re-election after his or her 72nd birthday (unless such nomination is approved by a majority of the other directors on a case-by-case basis), and no person who has reached the age of 65 may be initially elected to the Board.
+No director may stand for re-election after his or her 72nd birthday, and no person who has reached the age of 65 may be initially elected to the Board.
 The Board believes that these age-related requirements are appropriate, but reserves the right to review and change them at any time.

 To devote sufficient time to properly discharge their duties, no director should serve on more than three other public company boards.
-Directors are required to seek the approval of the Nominating and Corporate Governance Committee prior to joining any corporate board.
+Directors are required to seek the approval of the Nominating, Governance and Corporate Responsibility Committee prior to joining any corporate board.
 No member of the Company’s Audit Committee shall serve simultaneously on the audit committee of more than two other public companies.